ombulabs/blog/_posts/2020-03-07-Team-Retreat.md

 It is not all fun and games.
 It is important to understand the whole team will be together in one location for a company event.
 Even though we all want to have fun, it is important to keep it professional and make sure nobody is made uncomfortable.

-In order to ensure things went smoothly, we came up with a Code of Conduct that was shared with all team members.
+In order to ensure things went smoothly, we used the [Contributor Covenant](https://www.contributor-covenant.org/) for inspiration to come up with a Code of Conduct that was shared with all team members.
 This way, we established procedures for team members to follow if they felt uncomfortable for any reason.

 # Feedback